zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 ## Introduction

-Up to now we have created all of the necessary resources using Terraform in OCI.
-It is now time to prepare the Target Database, the Autonomous database.
+Up to now, we have created all of the necessary resources using Terraform in OCI.
+It is now time to prepare the Target Database, the Autonomous Database.

 *Estimated lab time*: 15 minutes

 ### Objectives

 In this lab, we will configure _**two extract**_ processes at the source database and _**two replicat**_ processes at the target database:
 * An extract for **changed data capture**.
-This process will start be capturing changes and this will create some files called trail files, those will be used after initial load finished.
-We will call it **the primary extract** during this workshop.
+This process will start by capturing changes also create some files called trail files.
+We will use these files after the initial load finish at the target database.
+Let's call it **the primary extract** during this workshop.

-* While changes are being captured by the first extract process from the source database, the migration step needs another special type of extract process, which captures data from specified list of tables and later will be loaded into target database tables using a System Change Number (SCN).
-We will call it the **Initial-Load extract** during this lab.

-* Then we will connect to source database and retrieve the oldest available SCN using SQLPlus connection.
-This will be used as the instantiation SCN, on another word it means this we will export database rows until that given SCN.
+* We will connect to the source database and retrieve the oldest available System Change Number (SCN) using SQLPlus connection.
+This SCN will be used to the instantiation SCN, in other words, it means we will export database rows until that given SCN.

+* The migration step needs another 'special' type of extract process while changes are being captured by the first extract process from the source database.
+This 'special' process is called the **Initial-Load extract**.
+It captures data from a specified list of tables and later will be loaded into target database tables using the SCN.

-* As soon as the initial-load extract finished at the source, we will create the first replicat process to apply those changes.
-We will call it **Initial-Load replicat**, this is responsible for populating the target database using extracted data by initial-load extract.
+* When the initial-load extract finishes at the source, we will create the first replicat process to apply those changes.
+We will call it **Initial-Load replicat**, it is responsible for populating the target database using extracted data by the initial-load extract.

-* The second replicat is for applying **changed data**, we will call it **the primary replicat**.
-Once the initial-load replicat finish, we will create a replicat process for applying changed data which captured during initial-load to the target database.
-The instantiation SCN is used to mark the starting point for the replicat process.
-What it means that we will start applying changes after the same SCN we used for initial-load extract.
+* The second replicat is for applying **changed data**.
+We will call it **the primary replicat**.
+Once the first replicat process, the initial-load finish, we will create a replicat process for applying changed data captured during the initial load to the target database.
+But how do we know from which starting point we start to replicate?
+How do we ensure there are no duplicates?
+We will start applying changes after the **same SCN** we used for the initial-load extract.
+This is the instantiation SCN we used to mark the starting point for the replicat process.

 We will do the below tasks: